WithSecureLabs/cloud-wiki/docs/azure/services/Azure_LogicApps.md

 -Every logic app has its own ARM template which describes the infrastructure and configuration of the logic app.
 This template includes each workflow’s configuration such as triggers and actions.

--Reviewing logic app’s templates can be a good way to check if certain security policies have been applied on workflow’s actions and triggers such as `IncludeAuthorizationHeadersInOutputs` and `NotAfter` keys.
+-Reviewing a logic app’s templates can be a good way to check if certain security policies have been applied on workflow’s actions and triggers such as `IncludeAuthorizationHeadersInOutputs` and `NotAfter` keys.

 -In Azure portal, this template is accessible from the “Overview” tab of the assessed logic app for both Standard and Consumption plans.